malciller/dio-domains/README.md

 ## Support

 Bug reports and feature requests go through GitHub issues:
 <https://github.com/malciller/dio-domains/issues>.
-There is no email or chat
+Do not paste API keys or other
-support.
-Never paste API keys or other secrets into an issue.
+secrets into an issue.

 ## License